 The San Francisco County Transportation Authority (Transportation Authority) uses the San Francisco Chained Activity Model Process (SF-CHAMP) to estimate VMT by private automobiles and taxis for different land use types.
 Travel behavior in SF-CHAMP is calibrated based on observed behavior from the California Household Travel Survey 2010-2012, Census data regarding automobile ownership rates and county-to-county worker flows, and observed vehicle counts and transit boardings.
 SF-CHAMP uses a synthetic population, which is a set of individual actors that represents the Bay Area's actual population, who make simulated travel decisions for a complete day.
 The Transportation Authority uses tour-based analysis for office and residential uses, which examines the entire chain of trips over the course of a day, not just trips to and from the project.
 For retail uses, the Transportation Authority uses trip-based analysis, which counts VMT from individual trips to and from the project (as opposed to entire chain of trips).
-A trip-based approach, as opposed to a tour-based approach, is necessary for retail projects because a tour is likely to consist of trips stopping in multiple locations, and the summarizing of tour VMT to each location would over-estimate VMT. ^{15,16}
+A trip-based approach, as opposed to a tour-based approach, is necessary for retail projects because a tour is likely to consist of trips stopping in multiple locations, and the summarizing of tour VMT to each location would over-estimate VMT.

-For residential development, the existing regional average daily VMT per capita is 17.2.17 For the purposes of transportation analysis, small enterprise workspace and PDR uses are treated as office development.
-For office development, the regional average daily work-related VMT per employee is 19.1.
-For retail development, the regional average daily retail VMT per employee is 14.9.18 Average daily VMT for all three land uses proposed at the site is projected to decrease in future 2040 cumulative conditions.
+For residential development, the existing regional average daily VMT per capita is 17.2.
+For retail development, the regional average daily retail VMT per employee is 14.9.
+Average daily VMT for both land uses proposed at the site is projected to decrease in future 2040 cumulative conditions.
 Refer to Table 1: Average Daily Vehicle Miles Traveled, which includes data for the transportation analysis zone in which the project site is located, 236.